jailkey/baiser/README.md

 ```

 ###Templating
-baiser provides a minimal template language with the following commands.
+Baiser provides a minimal template language.
-Everything command is surrounded by dubble currly brackets is a command.
+Every command is surrounded by dubble currly brackets.

 ####Variable
-Every command that did not start with . / ^ # is a varaible
+Every command that did not start with . / ^ # is a variable
 ```
 	{{myentry}}
 ```